 The Nikon Z 6 is a full-frame mirrorless camera with a premium, well-built design.
 It has excellent image quality, so your photos appear sharp and detailed.
-Also, its outstanding photo autofocus feature helps keep moving subjects in focus in your pictures.
-This camera also has decent video quality in 4k and FHD, but videos aren't as sharp as those recorded with some of the other cameras we've tested.
+Also, its excellent photo autofocus feature helps keep moving subjects in focus in your pictures.
+This camera also has decent video quality in 4k and FHD, but videos aren't as sharp as those recorded with some other cameras we've tested.
 Also, its bulky build may not make it ideal to bring with you on the go.

 The Nikon Z6 is great for sport and wildlife photography.
 Thanks to its high continuous shooting speed, you can take bursts of pictures that help you get a clear shot of fast-moving subjects.
-Also, it does an incredible job tracking fast-moving subjects thanks to its superb autofocus system.
+Also, it does an incredible job tracking fast-moving subjects thanks to its excellent autofocus system.
 It has amazing image quality and handles noise superbly well, too.

 The Nikon Z6 is okay for vlogging.
 It isn't very portable, and its tilting screen can't be flipped to point forward so you can see yourself while you record.
 It has good video quality in 4K and FHD, but but the camera does exhibit a noticeable rolling shutter effect when panning side to side.
 Fortunately, its video stabilization helps provide stable footage even if you're walking while filming.